KrystianPlackowski/Java/README.md

-# java
+# Java

-This is a directory for all random minor projects I created in java11.
+This is a directory for all random minor projects I'm creating in Java 11.